sinaahmadi/sinaahmadi.github.io/_posts/2020-09-25-phd-in-ireland-vs-europe-a-comparative-overview.md

 	- is the only country where PhD students are not paid for teaching activities.
 	- has the highest tuition fees.
 	- along with the UK, Spain, Belgium and Portugal, are the countries where PhD students are paid a stipend and have no public service status.
-	- along with the UK, have the most highest rents.
+	- along with the UK, have the highest rents.

 I am not going to draw any conclusion from the data shown here.
 I believe that every one, depending on his/her life conditions, would evaluate the answers to the aforementioned questions differently.
 I am sure the reader knows that things are not always black and white and any comparison should be made in a fair way.